Goldstein v. Denner (Bioverativ)

 Case Summary

-Robbins Geller Prosecuting Claim that $11.6 Billion Sale Was Corrupted by Insider Trading
+Robbins Geller Prosecuted Claim that $11.6 Billion Sale Was Corrupted by Insider Trading

-Robbins Geller Rudman & Dowd LLP and co-counsel represent shareholders in a case challenging the 2018 sale of Bioverativ, Inc. to Sanofi S.A. for $11.6 billion.
+Robbins Geller Rudman & Dowd LLP and co-counsel represented shareholders in a case challenging the 2018 sale of Bioverativ, Inc. to Sanofi S.A. for $11.6 billion.
 In May and June 2022, Vice Chancellor J. Travis Laster of the Delaware Chancery Court issued two opinions denying motions to dismiss a set of claims challenging the sale process and disclosures, and another set of claims alleging that corporate insiders had engaged in illicit insider trading in advance of the sale.
 In September 2023, the court approved a partial settlement, settling the claims challenging the sale process and disclosures in exchange for a payment of $84 million.
-The insider trading claims are set for trial in April 2024.
+In April 2024, just one week before trial was set to begin, the Firm secured another $40 million for investors, resolving the insider trading claims.

-Robbins Geller attorneys Randall Baron, Rick Atwood, and Christopher Lyons are litigating the case with co-lead counsel at Prickett, Jones & Elliott P.A., and shareholders are led in the case by anesthesiologist/investor Stewart N. Goldstein, M.D.
+Robbins Geller attorneys Randall Baron, Rick Atwood, and Christopher Lyons litigated the case with co-lead counsel at Prickett, Jones & Elliott P.A., and shareholders were led in the case by anesthesiologist/investor Stewart N. Goldstein, M.D.

 Goldstein v.
 Denner, C.A.
 No. 2020-1061-JTL (Del.
 Ch.).